microsoft/verona/docs/internal/abi.md

 * The list of `embed` fields.
 * Pointers to the remaining fields.

-The header is a pair of values values:
+The header is a pair of values:
 * The region meta-data, a 64-bit value containing information for the runtime library.
-* The descriptor, a pointer to `vtable` (see below) and additional meta-data.
+* The descriptor, a pointer to the `vtable` (see below) and additional meta-data.

 Example:
 ```ts